 Eating Out With Kids in Peace: The Restaurant Rules.

-Many parents struggle with their children tendencies to be demanding when eating out at restaurant.
+Many parents struggle with their children’s tendencies to be demanding when eating out at restaurants.
 Sometimes it’s just behavioral, with siblings not getting along.
-At other time whining, and complaining, or maybe even a tantrum.
-Finally, there can be a demanding behavior particularly from a picky eater or an overweight child whose demanding certain unhealthy foods.
+At other times whining, and complaining, or maybe even a tantrum.
+Finally, there can be demanding behavior particularly from a picky eater or an overweight child who demanding certain unhealthy foods.
 Each of these problems can be handled remarkably well with a simple, straightforward approach.

 In this video, you’ll see that I continue to promote becoming parents of action and few words.
 When it comes to managing problems situations particularly due to the increase in childhood obesity and the need to manage our children’s eating patterns better.
-It’s essential learn how to manage our own actions and choices as we try to teach our children appropriate behavior and get them to get healthy.
+It’s essential to learn how to manage our own actions and choices as we try to teach our children appropriate behavior and get them to get healthy.

-A second secret to success in parenting is to recognize that all kids require opportunity to learn.
+A second secret to success in parenting is to recognize that all kids require an opportunity to learn.
 Therefore, if you decide to use the “Dr. Cale’s Restaurants Rules”, it’s essential to think of this as a learning process.
 It is best to view your child’s response to these new restaurant rules just as you would view the response to learning a new sport.
 They need opportunities to learn and thus means practice.

 Once you put these powerful strategies into place, you’ll need to plan on 2 to 5 meals out that are “training trips”.
-And each of these training trips, the kids will get to learn that you’re serious and that this new rules come with consequences.
+And each of these training trips, the kids will get to learn that you’re serious and that these new rules come with consequences.
 If you have more than one child, it’ll be easier.
 If you make sure you have two adults with you during these training trips.
 After this, smooth and peaceful eating ahead.

 Dr. Cale’s Restaurant Rules for Kids.

 1. We Only Eat In Peace.